BrettCrafton/CodeWars-JavaScript/README.md

 <a target="_blank" rel="noopener noreferrer" href="https://brettcrafton.github.io/CodeWars-JavaScript/Abbreviate%20a%20Two%20Word%20Name/index.html">Abbreviate a Two Word Name</a>

-Is n divisible by x and y?
+<a target="_blank" rel="noopener noreferrer" href="https://brettcrafton.github.io/CodeWars-JavaScript/Is%20n%20divisible%20by%20x%20and%20y/index.html">Is n divisible by x and y?</a>

 Convert number to reversed array of digits